projectcalico/calico/v3.8/networking/service-advertisement.md

 **IPPool**

-Ensure that you have added service cluster IP-CIDR the same way you added the [pod CIDR via calicoctl][ippool].
+Ensure that you have added the service cluster IP-CIDR the same way you added the [pod CIDR via calicoctl][ippool].

 ## Enabling service cluster IP advertisement